alexurdea/http-record/README.md

     starts the server and displays a message on how to access the web client

 - Server (lib/server) is an express web server that serves the web client.
-It's being started by index.js, when NODE_ENV is NOT set to "development" (so when NODE_ENV is "development", then the dev server is started).
+It's being started by index.js, when NODE_ENV is NOT set to "development" (so when NODE_ENV is "development", then you need to start the Grunt dev server).
 It serves the content of /dist
   Usage:
     - start it from with the --web-client command on the command line, when not in a dev environment